-Dr Philip Lee is named Parramatta's Citizen of the Year, as part of the council's 2017 Australia Day Awards.
+Dr Philip Lee is named Parramatta's Citizen of the Year as part of the City of Parramatta Council's 2017 Australia Day Awards.

-"My dad was a boxer and he taught me to box - our family was always pretty active so now I try to do something active every day." - Vinnies Parramatta volunteer & Get Healthy Service user Kay Murrell
+"My dad was a boxer, he taught me to box - our family was always pretty active, so now I try to do something active every day." - Vinnies Parramatta volunteer & Get Healthy Service user Kay Murrell

 New year, new you: we put the call-out for our Get Healthy Service, encouraging people to start the new year on the right track.
 Western Sydney residents can sign up for the service - a free telephone health coach - while shopping at their favourite Vinnies store.